-When initial clustering is switched to community merging at the optimal point (see the white-circle graph in Fig. 9), community merging clearly boosts up the precision-recall envelop, which means that both precision and recall achieved in initial clustering are improved.
-This
+When initial clustering is switched to community merging at the optimal point (see the white-circle graph in Fig. 10), community merging clearly boosts up the precision-recall envelop, meaning that both the precision and recall achieved in initial clustering are improved.
+This indicates that community merging is successful in choosing query clusters with identical queries from different users for merging.